sneakaway-studio/explode-the-web/tutorial/markdown/2-architecture.md

 - <a target="_blank" href="https://developer.chrome.com/docs/extensions/mv3/content_scripts/">Content scripts</a> run inside web pages that users visit.
 - They are loaded ("injected") into *each* page a user visits, so can access web page content or listen for user events (the same as other scripts on a page).
-- A content script's activity is limited to the current page, but they can send and receive data from the background via [messages](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#communicating_with_background_scripts).
+- A content script's activity is limited to the current page, but they can send and receive data from the background via <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#communicating_with_background_scripts">messages</a>.

 </div>
 <div class="col">